k-sheikh/personal-projects/Bookstore Database/README.md

 # Bookstore Database

-A python program that uses SQLite to access and manage the database for a small bookstore.\
+A python program that uses SQLite to access and manage the inventory for a small bookstore.\
 New items can be added to the database and existing items can be updated and/or replaced.\
 Functionality to search books by title or author.